 public RollOverCounter(int init, int min, int max) {

-super(init); // explicit invocation of parent's constructor
+super(init); // invokes the parent's constructor

 }